stoneworks-dev/hero-smith/ROADMAP.md

 - Retainer support
 - Add new official content **once MCDM allows free use under their Creator License**
 - New User Guide at first run of the app
+- Better Icons when I can get some

 ---